M-kip/JavaScript-The-Definitive-Guide/ValuesTypesVariables/README.md

 ## Boolean Values
  Boolean values represents truth or false, yes or no and on or off There are only two possible values for this type The reserved words true and false

+ **Boolean values** are commonly used in JavaScript control structures for example the if/else statement

+ **Any JavaScript value can be converted to boolean value **
+ - undefined
+ - null
+ - 0
+ - -0
+ - NaN
+ - "" // empty string
+ Converts to false

+ While all positive values and objects convert to true